harroo/Endeavor/README.md

 `Run In All Directions`: When this is enabled the Player will be able to run sideways and backwards, as apposed to only being able to run forwards.

+**Note** You must set the Player Game-Object Layer to "Ignore Raycast".
+Otherwise it'll fall in an obscure manour.

 ### "Looking"

 `Sensitivity`: The mouse sensitivity.